krzysztofzablocki/Bootstrap/README.md

 - Wno-unused-macros - annoying when doing DSL
 - Wno-disabled-macro-expansion - needed for DSL/Metaprogramming
 - Wno-gnu-statement-expression - helpful
-- Wno-language-extension-token - language extenions are useful
+- Wno-language-extension-token - language extensions are useful
 - Wno-overriding-method-mismatch - so I can change id to specific type and avoid unnecesary local variables

 Also treat warnings as errors is a must.